 Replacing heater taps is a topic that often comes up on the BXClub Forum and BXClub Facebook pages.
-Back in 2012, I had to do the job myself, so I took some time to write up the process.
+In 2012, I had to do the job myself, so I took some time to write up the process.
 It’s a forum topic that has been used and referenced many times, but it never felt robust or complete.
-In this series of articles, I’ll revisit the topic and try to improve the step by step process of replacing the heater tap on the Citroen BX.
+In this series of articles, I’ll revisit the topic and improve the step by step process of replacing the heater tap on the Citroen BX.

-The article is broken down in to a number of parts;
+The article is broken down into several parts;

 - Disconnecting the heater tap

 - Removing the heater tap and heater matrix

 - Disassembling the heater tap and refurbishing

 Parts of this article were originally published on the BXClub forum back in 2012

 What is the Citroen BX heater tap?

 The heater tap, as it is common referred to, is a simple sliding valve.
 It regulates the flow of coolant from the engine into the cabin ventilation unit.
 The Citroen BX cabin temperature is adjusted by letting hot engine coolant into the heater matrix.
 Outside air is blown through a heater matrix to warm the air before it passes into the cabin.
 The heater tap regulates the flow of coolant and thus the vent temperature.
 For those playing along at home, the part number is 95 576 548.
 It has been ‘NFP’ (no longer available) for a very long time!